What is it?

-A science communication training program that guides Science and Technology students and early career professionals in building bridges across disciplines and out into the great community.
+Science For Georgia offers a no application needed, science communication training program.
+We guide Science and Technology students and professionals in building bridges across disciplines and out into the larger community.
 A key feature is creation of content that is directly applicable to your core audience.
-Students participate in pre- and in-class activities.
-Content created can be hosted on Science for Georgia's knowledge-base.
+Everyone has a voice.
+Maximize yours to effectively advocate for yourself, your science, and your fellow humans.

 Instructor is relatable and clear.
 Content is useful [for] someone just venturing in Scicomm!

 Amy is a great presenter.
 Very entertaining and helpful.

 I like being able to apply groups to understand audience needs.

 I wish this could be a whole day workshop.

 Good workshop - I learned a lot that I can apply in the future.

 Personable and easy to dive in.
 I can see things learned in this course for not only my research but also my passion projects.

 I really enjoyed the one-on-one meeting with instructor.

 I really appreciated the workshop nature and learning what all the other students were working on as well.
 The 1:1 with Dr. Sharma is what makes this science communication workshop unique and super helpful!
 I will definitely be applying what I learned at SciComm to other presentations and communications I have in the future!